 In order to record your progress through Foundations, you need to login as an individual and complete the various activities.
 Once this has been completed you will receive an electronic badge for each module and then a Certificate of Attainment once all the required activities are completed.

 You don’t need to view the presentations again however you do need to ensure that you tick the ‘Your progress’ boxes on the right hand side of the presentation links to indicate that you have viewed the content as part of a group.

 We’d love everyone to be involved in Congregational Leadership Training.
-If someone can’t borrow a computer and an email address can’t be provided, it may be best to view the training ‘over the shoulder’ of another congregational leader.
+To ensure everyone who does the training receives a Certificate of Attainment, they must register an email address at the time of registering.
 Unfortunately those who aren’t registered will not receive a Certificate of Attainment at the completion of the training and their completion records won’t be recorded in the LCA’s Human Resource System.

-Training presentations (that are suited for group viewing) include audiovisual components.
-Having an internet connection that can reliably view videos online is necessary for accessing these presentations.
+All of the CLT presentations include audio components.
+Module 3a shows a short video.
 If you have any concerns about accessing this content due to a slow internet connection please contact email@example.com before enrolling in the training.

 No. Your training records are logged in your name and so wherever you are in Australia and New Zealand, the LCA Human Resource System will know the details of the training that you have completed.
 In a new congregation, we recommend that you join in when the training is offered as each congregation may have different practices when it comes to leadership and governance.